FAQs About Machu Picchu Tours

 - Formal attire for evenings or dinners.

-- Wooly hat and Gloves for higher elevations.
+- Woolly hat and Gloves for higher elevations.

 Documents and Money

-- Passport with at least six months validity.
+- A passport with at least six months' validity.

 - Visa (if required).